 Season the tenderloin well on both sides with salt and pepper.

 If you’re in the mood for a rub, now is the time to use it.
 From Southwestern to rustic to something as simple as finely-chopped herbs and garlic, the options are endless.

 I prefer chimichurri sauce, but we’ll get to that a little bit later.
 Stay tuned!

 Add olive oil to a large frying pan or cast-iron skillet and.
 Once it is smoking, add the beef tenderloin and cook for 3-4 minutes on each of the four sides.

 This step is crucial because the oven will be cooler in temperature, so it’s important to brown the exterior.

-At this point, I add my favorite chimichurri that I mentioned earlier to the top of the tenderloin, but if you prefer olive oil and herbs, feel free to add that instead.
+At this point, I added my favorite chimichurri to the top of the tenderloin, but if you prefer olive oil and herbs, feel free to add that instead.

 Regardless of the internal temperature you desire, you should always use a meat thermometer.
-Once the tenderloin reaches the 120 – 125˚F mark for medium rare, remove it from the oven.
+Once the tenderloin reaches the 120˚F – 125˚F mark for medium-rare, remove it from the oven.
 It will continue to cook and rise a few degrees as it sits.

 How to Cut and Serve a Beef Tenderloin

 Once the beef is done cooking, remove it from the oven and allow it to rest on a cutting board for a few minutes.